-The average settlement for a lawsuit filed over back and neck injuries sustained in a car accident varies from a few thousand dollars to well over a million.
+The average settlement for a California lawsuit filed over back and neck injuries sustained in a car accident varies from a few thousand dollars to well over a million.
 The wide range is because all accidents and injuries are unique.
-Small discrepancies in your case make it different from other, similar ones.
-There is no average settlement amount.

-The settlement amount for a personal injury claim after a car crash is driven by three major variables:
+The settlement amount for a California personal injury claim after a car crash is driven by three major variables:

 - the severity of your injuries,